2025 ISAKOS Congress in Munich, Germany

 Abstract

-Objectives: Increased posterior tibial slope (PTS) is a well-established risk factor for graft failure after anterior cruciate ligament (ACL) reconstruction and primary ACL insufficiency.
-Biomechanics studies have demonstrated that decreased PTS decreases force across the ACL in reconstructed knees and decreases anterior translation of the tibia relative to steeper PTS.
-No studies, however, have assessed the consequences of a tibial ACWO on tibiofemoral joint contact forces.
-The objective of this pilot study is to quantify the effects of high and low PTS on joint biomechanics across the tibial plateau of human knees during simulated standing.
-We hypothesize that a lower PTS following tibial ACWO will result in anterior translation of the weighted center of contact (WCoC) and increase peak contact stresses.
+Objectives: High posterior tibial slope is a well-established risk factor for graft failure after anterior cruciate ligament (ACL) reconstruction and primary ACL insufficiency.
+Several biomechanical studies have demonstrated that decreased posterior tibial slope results in decreased forces across the ACL, but the effect of a sagittal plane tibial osteotomy on tibiofemoral joint contact forces have not been quantified.
+The objective of this study is to quantify the effects of anterior closing and opening wedge osteotomies on tibial plateau contact mechanics of human cadaveric knees during simulated standing and as a function of knee flexion.
+We hypothesize that anterior closing wedge osteotomy will result in anterior translation of the center of contact and an increase in peak contact stress, while anterior opening wedge osteotomy will translate contact on the tibia posteriorly and decrease peak contact stress.

 Methods

-Three knees were denuded of skin, subcutaneous fat, muscle, and patella, while preserving the cruciate ligaments, collateral ligaments, and capsule.
-Knees were cemented into place using a custom fixture and mounted on a robotic test system [VIVO, AMTI] programmed to apply forces and moments to mimic level standing.
+Five knees were mounted on a robotic test system [VIVO, AMTI] programmed to apply forces, and moments to mimic level standing.
 An electronic, intra-articular pressure sensor [Model 4011, Tekscan] was calibrated and attached across the tibial plateau of each knee.
-Osteotomy procedures were performed using a standard supra-tubercle approach.
-Specimen specific half bodyweight was applied to each knee for each of the following conditions: (1) native knee, (2) AOWO – ‘increased PTS’ condition, and (3) ACWO – ‘decreased PTS’ condition.
-The AOWO was performed with a 5-degree polymethyl methacrylate (PMMA) cement wedge fixed with bone staples.
-Similarly, a 5-degree wedge of bone was removed for the ACWO and secured using bone staples.
-WCoC, peak contact stress, and contact area were recorded for the medial and lateral compartments.
+Anterior high tibial osteotomies were performed using a standard supra-tubercle approach.
+Specimen specific half bodyweight was applied to each knee for each condition, and testing was performed at 0°, 15°, 30°, and 45° of flexion.
+A 7° polymethyl methacrylate (PMMA) cement wedge was fashioned to support the opening wedge.
+Both osteotomies were fixed using bone staples.
+Outcomes quantified for the medial and lateral compartments of each knee included: position of contact [calculated as a weighted center of contact (WCoC)], peak contact stress, and contact area.

 Results